 Is life not working out quite as you hoped?
 Is your faith barely hanging on?
 If you’re struggling with doubt, it’s time for an honest conversation – with God.
 Why?
 Because faith isn’t the absence of doubts; it’s learning to express doubts to God.

-Look at the life of Abraham.
+Let’s continue our look into the life of Abraham.
 From leaving his homeland and boldly stepping out in faith, to doubting God so much that he veered off track and took matters into his own hands; Abraham is all over the place during his faith journey.
 So, what can we learn from Abraham in dealing with doubt in our own lives?

-- Belief.
+- Choose Faith.
 Abraham chose to believe.
 Abraham was made right with God because of his faith—not because of his actions.
 In the New Testament, we see a parallel to Christ – it is through faith in Christ alone that we are saved.
 Abraham chose to believe even when it didn’t make sense.

 - Surrender.
 When Abraham expressed doubts, God reassured him by establishing with him a covenant, an irrevocable contract (Gen. 15: 18-21).
 All the responsibility for the fulfillment of this covenant was with God.
 All Abraham had to do was trust that God would come through.
 In the same way, salvation from sin and death and hell— is all up to Jesus.
 It is not up to us.
 We’re just called to believe it—to believe in Christ as Abraham believed in the Lord.